UrbsLab/scikit-rebate/README.md

 >>> Accuracy: 0.781
 ```
 For more information on the Relief algorithms available in this package and how to use them, please refer to our [usage documentation](https://EpistasisLab.github.io/scikit-rebate/using/).

+For updated documentation in this forked repository, please refer to this [updated usage documentation](https://urbslab.github.io/scikit-rebate/using/)

 ## Contributing to scikit-rebate